 Before you consider buying a home, you should assess your financial situation.
 This will help you determine if it makes sense for you to rent or buy in 2019.
-CBC National Bank Mortgage has an interactive calculator that can help inform you when weighing your options.
+First Federal Bank Mortgage has an interactive calculator that can help inform you when weighing your options.

 In addition to taking inventory of your finances, you should also know the additional costs of homeownership.
 Payment does not begin and end with your mortgage.
 Generally, you will also pay for:

 - Closing costs

 - Homeowners association fees, if you buy in an area covered by an HOA